 Flagstaff

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: May be required depending on your chosen location and number of guests.
+Reaching the land managers is usually an easy process.

 Page

-On the border of Arizona and Utah sits the small desert City of Page- home to multiple eye catching locations including Horseshoe Bend, Antelope Canyon, and Lake Powell.
+On the border of Arizona and Utah sits the small desert City of Page.
+This area is home to multiple eye catching locations including Horseshoe Bend, Antelope Canyon, and Lake Powell.

 The Glen Canyon/ Lake Powell area extends up into Utah and offers some of the most surreal, otherworldly, mind blowing elopement spots I’ve ever seen.
 Want privacy?
 If you are willing to spend a bit of time driving down a lesser traveled dirt road or navigating up the endless water channels by boat or kayak, there are numerous overlooks, slot canyons, and waterways for you to say “I Do!” with very little or no onlookers!